hetznercloud/fleeting-plugin-hetzner/docs/tutorials/setup-gitlab-ci-test-infrastructure-from-scratch.md

 </details>

 ### 1.2.
-Upload our public ssh key
+Upload your public SSH key

-Then, we upload our public ssh key to be able to connect to the future instances without relying on a password based authentication.
+Then, upload your public SSH key to be able to connect to the future instances without relying on password-based authentication.

 ```sh
 hcloud ssh-key create --name dev --public-key-from-file ~/.ssh/id_ed25519.pub